seirl/42sh/doc/42shman.md

 `cd [directory | -]`
     change the working directory
     The argument is optionnal.
-If the user doesn’t specify any directory.
+If the user doesn't specify any directory.
     If no directory operand is given and the *HOME* environment variable is set, the *cd* command shall behave as if the parameter was the value of the *HOME* environment variable.